Christina Kaye Sorenson, Esq.

 Christina Kaye Sorenson, Esq., joined Juvenile Law Center as the organization's sixteenth Sol and Helen Zubrow Fellow in Children’s Law.
 She is currently a Soros Justice Fellow.

-Christina graduated from the University of Richmond Law School in 2015.
-While in Law School Christina advocated on behalf of youth through her work with advocacy organizations and legal clinics, including the Cook County Public Guardian’s Office as a 2014 University of Michigan Bergstrom Child Welfare Law Fellow.
-Upon graduation, Christina was awarded the Orell-Brown Award for Clinical Excellence by the Children’s Law Center, which is awarded by faculty to honor demonstrated excellence in the direct representation skills.
-Additionally, Christina earned the Pro Bono Certificate, for her significant devotion to pro bono and public interest work, and the Family Law Certificate of Concentration with Distinction.
+Sorenson graduated from the University of Richmond Law School in 2015.
+While in Law School she advocated on behalf of youth through her work with advocacy organizations and legal clinics, including the Cook County Public Guardian’s Office as a 2014 University of Michigan Bergstrom Child Welfare Law Fellow.
+Upon graduation, Sorenson was awarded the Orell-Brown Award for Clinical Excellence by the Children’s Law Center, which is awarded by faculty to honor demonstrated excellence in the direct representation skills.
+Additionally, she earned the Pro Bono Certificate, for her significant devotion to pro bono and public interest work, and the Family Law Certificate of Concentration with Distinction.

-Christina’s passion for child advocacy stems from her own involvement with the child welfare system, from ages five to fourteen, when she achieved permanency through adoption.
-Prior to law school, Christina pursued a career in accounting, while volunteering with a variety of youth centered programs.
-Christina is a 2006 graduate of Luther College with an undergraduate degree in Accounting with French and Economics minors and an emphasis in International Business.
+Her passion for child advocacy stems from her own involvement with the child welfare system, from ages five to fourteen, when she achieved permanency through adoption.
+Prior to law school, Sorenson pursued a career in accounting, while volunteering with a variety of youth centered programs.
+Sorenson is a 2006 graduate of Luther College with an undergraduate degree in Accounting with French and Economics minors and an emphasis in International Business.